junheah/sparta/_posts/2019-4-13-Assignment-0.1.md

 The error is caused by null-bytes inside shellcode.

-1. First null-byte is from CALL instruction:
+1.First null-byte is from CALL instruction:

 This can be solved by jumping to last function (which is after the helloworld function) and then calling helloworld.
 This removes the null byte because the relative address of helloworld becomes negative.